DuyTuong101/AWS_Report_Workshop/content/2-Proposal/_index.md

 chapter: false
 pre: " <b> 2. </b> "
 ---
-{{% notice warning %}}
-⚠️ **Note:** The information below presents the planned scope and implementation approach of the project.
-The architecture, cost estimates, and technical details may continue to be refined during implementation and testing.
-{{% /notice %}}

 This section summarizes the team project planned for the internship period, including the problem context, system architecture, implementation roadmap, budget considerations, and major risks.